-Attention: the interval that goes from January 1 to December 31, 2022, is not a “grace period” – it is a training and test error (trial) period to enable all of us involved in your supply chain to design and implement the best practices related to processes and technology until 2023.
+Attention: the interval that goes until July 31, 2023, is not a “grace period” – it is a training and test error (trial) period to enable all of us involved in your supply chain to design and implement the best practices related to processes and technology until 3Q2023.

 In all transport modes, the Complemento Carta Porte can be added to two types of Online Tax Receipt (Comprobante Fiscal Digital por Internet – CFDI):